 Only projects located in the United States and on U.S. tribal lands are eligible to register reductions with the Reserve under this protocol.
-Fields that make-up the projectProject fields must be located in regions and employ crop systems for which there is an applicable quantification approach in this protocol.
+Project fields must be located in regions and employ crop systems for which there is an applicable quantification approach in this protocol.
 Table 3.1 lists the quantification approaches currently contained in this protocol along with their applicable geographic regions and crop systems.
 Not all fields within a project are required to be located in the same region.